This advisory announces multiple vulnerabilities in Jenkins.

 program.dat and the directory

 workflow/.
-These were not blacklisted in the agent-to-master security subsystem and could therefore be written to by malicious agents.
+These were not excluded in the agent-to-controller security subsystem and could therefore be written to by malicious agents.

 SECURITY-362 / CVE-2017-2603